originalberto/expedia_ranking_hotels/README.md

 * LambdaMART, based on Gradient Boosted Regression trees
 * Coordinate Ascent

+The overall implementation is exhaustively detailed in the report included in the report directory.

 ## Dataset
 A public dataset, released by Expedia, was retrieved from Kaggle (https://www.kaggle.com/c/expedia-personalized-sort)